 Over time, you'll actually be saving money by using a safety razor.
 You won't be spending $10 every few weeks for new disposable razors.

-Eco Friendly Silk Floss or Waterpik:
+Eco Friendly Bamboo Floss or Waterpik:

 I had a Waterpik for the longest time, but found that it didn't really work that well.
 My gums still didn't feel clean after using the Waterpik.
 So I switched back to floss.

-Silk floss is biodegradable, cost-effective, and a lot of the time doesn't have preservatives, artificial sweeteners and more bad stuff in it.
+Bamboo floss is biodegradable, cost-effective, and a lot of the time doesn't have preservatives, artificial sweeteners and more bad stuff in it.

 Let me know in the comments how much waste you're reducing by using the products I listed!
 Did you learn something from this post?
 Don't forget to share it with your friends on social media!
 If you're on a computer or laptop, you can do so by clicking the social media icons on the left of your screen.
 If you're on your phone, scroll down and you'll see the social media icons below the suggested blog posts!